SkylarSL/img-repo/README.md

 ### Log out (2 ways)

-1. To log out of your current session click on "open profile" in the top right corner to open your profile page.
+1. To log out of your current session, first open your profile.
 Under "signed in as (you)" you can click the "logout" button to instaantly logout.
 2. Another way is to simply close and reopen the tab that has Memepo open.
    ![alt text](https://github.com/SkylarSL/img-repo/blob/main/readmeimgs/logout.png)

 ### Open your profile

-To access your own prfile, simply click "open profile" in the **top right** corner.
+To access your own profile, simply click "open profile" in the **top right** corner.
 ![alt text](https://github.com/SkylarSL/img-repo/blob/main/readmeimgs/openprofile.png)

 ### Close your profile